pubkey/rxdb/docs-src/rx-query.md

        * Because the developer knows that 50% of the documents are 'male',
        * but only 20% are below age 18,
        * it makes sense to enforce using the ['gender', 'age'] index to improve performance.
-       * This could not be known by the query planer which might have choosen ['age', 'gender'] instead.
+       * This could not be known by the query planer which might have chosen ['age', 'gender'] instead.
        */
       index: ['gender', 'age']
     });